lvonkacsoh/Flow.Launcher.Plugin.IsPrime/README.md

 | `isPrime {number_0} {number_1} {number_N}` | check if the given values are prime numbers |

 Floating point numbers and text are both treated as invalid since they're no integers.
+Negative numbers are integers but will be treated invalid nonetheless.
-Checking if 3.14 or "pizza" is prime seems kind of nonsense to me.
+Checking if -25, 3.14 or "pizza" is prime seems kind of nonsense to me.

 ## Changelog

 - v1.0
     + initial wox port
-- v1.1
+- v1.1 (additional informations)
     + add an info message by which number the given integer can be divided
     + small code cleanup
+- v1.2 (Flow)
+    + add plugin to the automatic Flow workflow
+- v1.3 (improvements on the algorithm)
+    + two (2) is now treated as a prime, as it should be
+    + display up to eleven (11) factors instead of one
+    + treat negative numbers as invalid as well
+    + small adjustments on displayed messages
+    + added a small easteregg

 ## Problems, errors and feature requests